Tommy Wilcox: Playing career

 A native of Harahan, Louisiana, Wilcox played high school football for Alfred Bonnabel High School.
 In 1977, a year in which the New Orleans area featured three outstanding quarterbacks in Wilcox, Bobby Hebert, and John Fourcade, he led Bonnabel to the state championship game.
 From there, he went to play for Bear Bryant at Alabama.
 Wilcox started at safety for his first season and was named SEC Freshman of the Year for his overall performance.
 In recognition for his play during his sophomore and junior years, Wilcox was a First Team All-SEC selection.
-After his junior year, Bunch was named as a consensus selection to the 1981 College Football All-America Team.
+After his junior year, Wilcox was named as a consensus selection to the 1981 College Football All-America Team.
 In recognition of his career with the Crimson Tide, Wilcox was selected to Alabama's Team of the Century in 1992.

 Although he was a consensus selection to the All-America Team, Wilcox went undrafted and was not signed as an undrafted free agent after the 1983 NFL draft.
 Although he wanted to be drafted by the Birmingham Stallions as part of the 1983 USFL Territorial Draft, the Stallions passed on Wilcox citing his speed and size.
 He was subsequently signed by the Arizona Wranglers where he was a defensive starter for their 1983 season.
 He played for the Chicago Blitz in 1984, but was forced to retire that season after he suffered a serious neck injury.